nanoframework/nanoframework.github.io/content/reference-targets/stm32f769i-discovery.md

 You are now ready to upload C# programs.

-## User LEDs
+## User LEDs and buttons

-The are three LEDs available for the user, marked LD0-LD3.
+The are three LEDs available for the user, marked LD0-LD3, and also a button USER.
 Their pins are:

 |Marking|MCU port&pin|nF pin number|Alternative function|
 |---|---|---|---|